Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Degrees of Anonymity}

-\citet{reiter_crowds:_1998} define six degrees of anonymity for communication systems, which depend on how likely the adversary's success is. `Absolute privacy' states that there are no observable effects. `Beyond suspicion' indicates that the sender is equally as likely as all other potential senders. `Probable innocence' means that the sender is as likely as not to be the originator of a message. `Possible innocence' states that there is a nontrivial probability that the sender is someone else. `Exposed' indicates that the adversary's probability is above a threshold $\theta$.
+\citeANP{reiter_crowds:_1998}~\cite{reiter_crowds:_1998} define six degrees of anonymity for communication systems, which depend on how likely the adversary's success is.
+In communication systems, for example, $p(x)$ indicates the adversary's probability to identify the sender (or receiver) of a message. `Absolute privacy' states that the communication produced no observable effects. `Beyond suspicion' indicates that the sender is equally as likely as all other potential senders. `Probable innocence' means that the sender is as likely as not to be the originator of a message. `Possible innocence' states that there is a nontrivial probability $\delta$ that the sender is someone else. `Exposed' indicates that the adversary's probability is above a threshold $\tau$.
 Lastly, `provably exposed' says that the adversary can prove who the sender is.

-However, it has been noted that the degree of anonymity does not reflect the adversary's real probability of success, because it ignores the cardinality of the anonymity set~\citep{murdoch_quantifying_2014}.
+However, it has been noted that the degree of anonymity does not reflect the adversary's real probability of success, because it ignores the cardinality of the anonymity set~\cite{murdoch_quantifying_2014}.

-User-specified innocence~\citep{chen_measuring_2012} merges two degrees of anonymity, probable and possible innocence, by introducing a parameter $\alpha$ that represents the probability of the most likely user in the anonymity set.
+User-specified innocence~\cite{chen_measuring_2012} merges two degrees of anonymity, probable and possible innocence, by introducing a parameter $\alpha$ that represents the probability of the most likely user in the anonymity set.